 The 2022 Chevy Trailblazer might not be the largest SUV in its class or have the most raw power, but those are two superlatives that seem to matter less and less in today's SUV market.
 While drivers once demanded bigger, beefier vehicles year after year, the appetite for conspicuously large SUVs has dried up a little, with the appeal of the compact crossover gaining more and more traction in the last decade.
-Chevy took notice, launching the brand new Trailblazer in 2021 to give drivers the affordable and adventurous SUV they desire.
+Chevy took notice, launching the Trailblazer comeback in 2021 to give drivers the affordable and adventurous SUV they desire.

-The ground-up design of a new model allowed Chevy to fully embrace the crossover aesthetic, giving drivers a fresh option that earns its spot between the Trax and the Equinox in Chevy's SUV lineup.
-The compact Trailblazer sees some modest design changes for 2022, including four new color schemes, improved fuel economy, and a few new trim options, but it's the Trailblazer's starting price that is sure to turn heads.
+The ground-up design of the model allowed Chevy to fully embrace the crossover aesthetic, giving drivers a fresh option that earns its spot between the Trax and the Equinox in Chevy's SUV lineup.
+The compact Trailblazer sees some modest design changes for 2022, including four additional color schemes, improved fuel economy, and a few new trim options, but it's the Trailblazer's starting price that is sure to turn heads.
 With an LS trim version of the Trailblazer starting at less than $22,000, drivers will be hard-pressed to find a better deal among the crop of 2022 crossovers.

 The 2022 Trailblazer's interior and cargo space make it a true standout in its segment, especially at the price.
 While features naturally improve as one moves up through the trims, even the base LS model features a host of infotainment, comfort, and safety features that wouldn't be out of place in some luxury vehicles.
 The SUV's trunk can accommodate an impressive 25.3 cubic feet of cargo, increasing to 54.4 cubic feet when the rear seats are folded down.
 At most trim levels, the front passenger seat can also be folded down, making it easy to stow long, awkward items and giving the Trailblazer impressive versatility.